The six operations in topology: Sheaves and tensor products

 \section{Sheaves and tensor products}

-The goal of this section will be twofold: first we are going to introduce Lurie's tensor product of cocomplete $\infty$-categories as defined in [Lur17], and secondly we will recall the definition of sheaves and cosheaves with values in general $\infty$-categories.
-The reason why we want to spend some time discussing this matter, aside from it being interesting on its own, is that in the following sections this tensor product will prove to be an extremely convenient tool to describe some categories of sheaves and functors between them: through it we will be able to produce a vast class of \textit{essential geometric morphisms}, we will extend easily some results regarding sheaves of spaces to sheaves with values in any presentable $\infty$-category, and later prove the existence of a sheafification functor when the $\infty$-category of coefficients is stable and bicomplete with no presentability assumption, and construct the full six-functor formalism in this setting.
-Most of the results in this section are not at all original and can be found for example in [Cis19], in [Lur17], or are already well known.
+The goal of this section is twofold.
+First, we are going to introduce Lurie's tensor product of cocomplete $\infty$-categories as defined in \cite{lurie2017higher}.
+Secondly, we will recall the definition of sheaves and cosheaves with values in general $\infty$-categories.
+We want devote some time discussing Lurie's tensor product, and its relation to $\infty$-categories of sheaves, because in the following sections it will prove to be an extremely convenient tool to describe some $\infty$-categories of sheaves and functors between them.
+Using Lurie's tensor product we will be able to produce a vast class of \textit{essential geometric morphisms}.
+We will easily extend some results regarding sheaves of spaces to sheaves with values in any presentable $\infty$-category.
+Lastly, we will prove the existence of a sheafification functor when the $\infty$-category of coefficients is stable and bicomplete with no presentability assumption, and construct the full six functor formalism in this setting.
+Most of the results in this section are not at all original and can be found for example in \cite{cisinski2019higher}, in \cite{lurie2017higher}, or are already well known.